DragonGawain/dndNotes/quests.md

     -   500 gp per person
 -   Status: COMPLETE

-### Panthragoon Hunt Needed!
+### ~~Panthragoon Hunt Needed!~~

 -   Location: Shadowpine Forest, east of Blackshire
 -   Description: A group of deadly Panthragoons has been prowling the forests, preying on novice adventurers and lone travelers.
-These formidable creatures, a hybrid of panther and dragon, combine the stealth and agility of a large feline with dragon-like resilience and elemental breath attacks.
+These formidable creatures, a hybrid of panther and drake, combine the stealth and agility of a large feline with drake-like resilience and elemental breath attacks.
 They have become a serious hazard for anyone journeying through Shadowpine Forest.

 -   Quest Objectives: Locate and eliminate the Panthragoons before they cause further harm.
 A Panthragoon scale or claw should be provided to the outpost for confirmation of the job’s completion.
 -   Reward: